 Get robots out there now, tactically leverage humans to solve critical blockers live in production, all while amassing high(est)-value data faster and revenue sooner.

-This to me is the winning recipe for bringing next-generation automation products to life, and the inspiration for a new company we’ll be announcing later this year, that makes it instantly leverageable everywhere.
+This to me is the winning recipe for bringing next-generation automation products to life, and the inspiration for SparkAI, which makes it instantly leverageable everywhere.
 Not just in autonomous vehicles, but in all AI products — robot or algorithm.

 “Rather than seeing exponential improvements in the quality of AI performance (a la Moore’s Law), we’re instead seeing exponential increases in the cost to improve AI systems… whenever someone says autonomy is 10 years away that’s almost certainly what their thought is.
 There aren’t many startups that can survive 10 years without shipping.”

 My co-founder, the former head of autonomous trucking at Uber ATG, had been drawing this very same curve for fellow executives and engineers for years.
 It’s not sexy, it’s not popular, but it’s reality.
 For companies that embrace it, it’s also a competitive advantage.

 Humans in the workflow are not there to do all the work, but rather sparingly inject that unique spark of primordial wonder we call cognition that can enable AI systems to perform past their peak.

 Success stories in data labeling have already proven that humans are a critical part of the AI equation at massive scale.
 While these services have helped build vast training libraries, the next million data points are not what will turn a plateau into a hockey-stick.
 The bottoms up approach of hard, honest ML development powered by training data, needs to be paired with a top-down approach that enables teams to deliver not just the features they’re currently working on, but the ones they hope to work on 5 years from now.